futel/twilio-sip-server/README-client.md

 If enable_emergency is False in dialplan-functions extensions dict, use the nonemergency server.

-# Set up Linksys PAP ATA device
+# Set up Linksys PAP, SPA-2102, etc. ATA device

 - nat mapping enable: no
 - nat keep alive: enable